 A range of benefits.
 Studies have found that learners with high self-efficacy are more likely to engage in activities that challenge them and provide opportunities to develop skills rather than easy tasks that they have already mastered.
 These learners are also more likely to set high goals, persevere in the face of adversity, regulate their efforts more skillfully, better manage their stress and anxiety, and perform better.
 In addition to these observations, they are less likely to cheat (see Why are we cheating?), are more likely to ask for help and to use sophisticated information processing strategies, use self-regulation strategies in their learning — for example, during assessments — and use metacognition (see Metacognition 101).

 A contextual and flexible feeling.
 A learner with little experience in a given activity can expect to develop their skills, even significantly, if they have high self-efficacy.
 Equally, a learner who has some experience in an activity but for some reason begins to doubt their ability to do it may find that their performance is affected.
 The good news is that the sense of self-efficacy is relatively flexible and that it is, therefore, possible in most cases to influence it in several ways.
-It also has the advantage of being specific (to a task, a subject, an activity, a field of activities) — hence the fact that this feeling is also called “contextual” or “situational” confidence.
-Note that self-efficacy is not equal to self-esteem, which is more global and directly affects how we evaluate ourselves as individuals.
-A learner who has low self-efficacy in math, for example, may have high self-efficacy in writing and enjoy good self-esteem.
+It also has the advantage of being specific (to a task, a subject, an activity, a field of activities), hence the fact that this feeling is also called “contextual” or “situational” confidence.

 A virtuous circle… or a vicious one.
 Having one success — or better yet, several! — in a given activity is the best way to develop high self-efficacy in that activity and see one’s performance strengthen, one’s intrinsic interest in the study increase… and so on.
 However, this virtuous circle has its counterpart: the vicious circle that can be triggered by a failure that undermines self-efficacy, which, in turn, affects commitment and performance, which, in turn, harms self-efficacy.
 Whether vicious or virtuous, this cycle can also occur through vicarious experience, which is indirect experience based on the observation of others.
 Vicarious experience is the second most important source of influence on our self-efficacy beliefs.
 To make the most of its potential, teachers should allow learners to share their experiences and encourage peer tutoring or cooperative learning.